cyberia-to/cve/legal/director-disclosure-indemnity-agreement.md

 ## Placeholders to fill before signature

-Passport/KITAS numbers + addresses (all 4 parties) · Appointment Deed notarial number/date · Effective Date · number of BANI arbitrators (1 vs 3, Art.
+Passport/KITAS numbers + addresses (all 4 parties) · Appointment Deed notarial number/date · **Effective Date — should be pinned to the same Closing defined in [[gms director appointment]] §4 (GMS resolution + share sale + register update + acceptance of office), not set independently**, so Alex is never in office without the indemnity in force or vice versa · number of BANI arbitrators (1 vs 3, Art.
 11.3) · Appendix C rows initialled.

 ---